griffithlab/rnabio.org/_posts/0003-05-01-DE_Pathway_Analysis.md

 library(gage)
 ```
 ### Setting up gene set databases
 In order to perform our pathway analysis we need a list of pathways and their respective genes.
 One database that is commonly used to understand whether a set of mutated or differentially expressed genes are related functionally is [GO](http://www.geneontology.org/).
 The [gage](https://bioconductor.org/packages/release/bioc/html/gage.html) package has a function for querying [GO](http://www.geneontology.org/) in real time: [go.gsets()](https://www.rdocumentation.org/packages/gage/versions/2.22.0/topics/go.gsets).
 This function takes a species as an argument and will return a list of gene sets and some helpful meta information for subsetting these list.
-If you are unfamiliar with [GO](http://www.geneontology.org/) it is helpful to underrstand that the GO terms are categorized into the three gene ontologies: "Biological Process", "Molecular Function", and "Cellular Component".
-This information will come in handy later our exercise.
+If you are unfamiliar with [GO](http://www.geneontology.org/) it is helpful to know that GO terms are categorized into the three gene ontologies: "Biological Process", "Molecular Function", and "Cellular Component".
+This information will come in handy later in our exercise.

 ```R
 # set up go database